Valdecy/Metaheuristic-SPEA_2/README.md

 * max_values = The maximum value that the variable(s) from a list can have.
 The default value is  5.

+* generations = The total number of iterations.
+The Default Value is 50.

 * list_of_functions = A list of functions.
 The default value is two fucntions [func_1, func_2].

 * mu = Value of the breed operator.
 The Default Value is 1.